Annubis45/Analytics-Cloud-Dataset-Utils/README.md

 --token   : (Optional) Salesforce.com token

+--jksFile : (Optional) JKS file for JWT bearer flow (the key need to be with the name waveloader). if specified, specify endpoint

+--jksPassword : (Optional) password of the jks file

 --endpoint: (Optional) The Salesforce soap api endpoint (test/prod) Default: https://login.salesforce.com

 --dataset : (Optional) the dataset alias. required if action=load